 I feel like I’ve been playing catch up for the past couple weeks.
 We’ve had several morning delays and an early dismissal that have slowed us down a little.
 I also feel that I need to spend a little more time on fractions, but my curriculum map says that I need to be moving on to measurement.
 So, I’ve been doubling up on my math lessons and squeezing as much into a day as possible.
 My new fraction manipulatives finally came in, and we’re spending a little more time on equivalent fractions and comparing fractions.
 The manipulatives are awesome, and have been a huge help by allowing my students to conceptually understand the size of fractions.
 I think I’ve taken this unit a little further than necessary, but I love giving my students a challenge.

-We’ve also been measuring to the nearest 1/4 inch, centimeter, and millimeter.
-We went on a treasure hunt today.
+We’ve also been measuring to the nearest 1/4 inch.
+We went on a treasure hunt today, which is one of my favorite lessons in our measurement unit.
+In this activity, students are given a set of clues where they have to measure where a pirate walked to find where he hid the treasure.
 My kids cracked me up, because they couldn’t get past why the pirate would burry his treasure where he did.
-They were so caught up in the back story of the lesson.
-They did great on the measuring, but we definitely need to practice north, south, east, and west a little.
+They were so caught up in the back story of the lesson that it was hard for them to focus on the measurement aspect.
+They did great on the measuring, but we definitely need to practice north, south, east, and west.